-- Your dependent is no longer eligible for coverage. - You do not make the required contribution toward the cost of dependents' coverage. - Your coverage ends for any of the reasons listed above - If you enroll under a group Medicare + Choice plan that we offer.
-However, dependent's coverage will end if your coverage ends under the Medicare + Choice plan.
+- Your dependent is no longer eligible for coverage. - You do not make the required contribution toward the cost of dependents' coverage. - Your coverage ends for any of the reasons listed above, other than: - Exhaustion of your overall maximum benefit - If you enroll under a group Medicare plan that we offer.
+However, dependent's coverage will end if your coverage ends under the Medicare plan